-- I will treat you with dignity and respect. - I will provide grades and feedback within a maximum of two weeks following submission.
+Expectations You can expect the following from me as your instructor in this class: I will communicate regularly via moodle and email to ensure you feel connected to our course.
+I will treat you with dignity and respect.
+I will provide grades and feedback within a maximum of two weeks following submission.
 (If you have a question about the way you have been assessed, please reach out to me within ten days after the assignment is returned.)

-I expect the following from you as a student in this class:

-- You will attend all our group meetings, you will prepare by reading the assigned material, and you will engage fully in our discussions. - You will respond to my emails and messages within 48 hours, and you will reach out to me when you need assistance. - You will have a positive and open-minded attitude. - You will submit your assignments on time.
+I expect the following from you as a student in this class: • You will attend all our group meetings, you will prepare by reading the assigned material, and you will engage fully in our discussions. • You will respond to my emails and messages within 48 hours, and you will reach out to me when you need assistance.
+You will have a positive and open-minded attitude.You will submit your assignments on time.

-Assignments and assessment

-You will receive a grade of "pass" or "fail" for your work term.
-To receive a grade of "pass" you will:

-- receive an end of term evaluation of "satisfactory" or higher from your coop employer; - satisfactorily complete and submit all assigned course work (including the group discussions); and - achieve an acceptable standard of participation in your course work.
+Assignments and assessment You will receive a grade of "pass" or "fail" for your work term.
+To receive a grade of "pass" you will: receive an end of term evaluation of "satisfactory" or higher from your coop employer; satisfactorily complete and submit all assigned course work (including the group discussions); and achieve an acceptable standard of participation in your course work.
 Without successfully completing all of the assigned exercises, you will not earn a pass for PBRL 2288.
 A failing grade in a co-op program results in dismissal from the program.

-Missed or late workWe will adhere to the assignment deadlines unless there are extraordinary circumstances.
-If you believe you will be unable to meet a deadline, discuss it with me in advance.
+Missed or late work We will adhere to the assignment deadlines unless there are extraordinary circumstances.
+If you believe you will be unable to meet a deadline, discuss it with me in advance .
 It may be possible for us to make alternate arrangements if your difficulty is a valid one.
 You may be asked to re-submit your work if it does not meet the stated objectives but could receive a passing grade with requested revisions.
 A revised submission must be re-submitted within five days after the co-op faculty advisor returns it to you.
 You will have only one chance to re-write a work term assignment.
 Failure to revise the submission to a satisfactory level will result in a failing grade for the co-op term.
 If you have a question about an assessment, please contact me by e-mail within 10 days.
+Department Writing Requirement Policy Correct use of language is one of the criteria included in the evaluation of all written assignments.
+Basic writing competency is required to pass this course.
+The obligation to meet the minimal standard lies with the student.
+If a faculty member determines that a student's basic writing competency falls below the minimum standard for the course, the student will fail the course.